kamilfranek/kamilfranek.github.io/_posts/2018-10-21-visualization-of-2017-FAANG-financial-statements.md

     </a>
 </figure>

 Revenues grew by 23% thanks to an increase in clicks by 46%, offset by a decrease in cost-per-click.
-Even though Alphabet is a global company 47% of revenues are still coming from the US.⠀
+Even though Alphabet is a global company, 47% of revenues is still coming from the US.⠀

-Advertising revenues grew by 22%, Other Google revenues by 42% and so far negligible non-Google projects by 49%.⠀
+Advertising revenues grew by 22%, other Google revenues by 42% and so far negligible non-Google projects by 49%.⠀

-Operating margin decreased by 2% to 24% and Alphabet expect another decrease thanks to both increase of traffic acquisition costs (TAC) and also thanks to an increasing share of non-advertising revenues (with generally lower margin)
+Operating margin decreased by from 26% to 24% and Alphabet expects another decrease thanks to both increase of traffic acquisition costs (TAC) and also thanks to an increasing share of non-advertising revenues (with generally lower margin)

 <sub>**References:**</sub>